Your Guide to Fall Bulbs

 Parrot tulips, like ‘Amazing Parrot’ have dramatic, fringed edges and distinctive striping.
 They make incredible cut flowers!

-Double-flowering tulips, like ‘Bombastic Red’, have layers of petals that resemble peonies when fully open.
+Double-flowering tulips, like ‘Avante Garde’, have layers of petals that resemble peonies when fully open.
 Double tulips generally bloom latest in the season.

 Allium